jrela2000/odin-recipes/README.md

 # odin-recipes

-Going to see if I can pu treal recipes in this project whilst demostrating my current HLML skillset.
+Going to see if I can pu treal recipes in this project whilst demostrating my current HTML skillset.